MicroEJ/docs/Tutorials/tutorialImproveCodeQuality.rst

 Javadoc
 ^^^^^^^

-Javadoc comment is based on the `official documentation <https://www.oracle.com/technetwork/java/javase/documentation/index-137868.html>`_.
+Javadoc comments convention is based on the `official documentation <https://www.oracle.com/technetwork/java/javase/documentation/index-137868.html>`_.

 .. note::

-   Javadoc is written in HTML format and don't accept XHTML format: tags must not be closed.
+   Javadoc is written in HTML format and doesn't accept XHTML format: tags must not be closed.
    For example, use only a ``<p>`` between two paragraphs.

 Here is a list of the rules to follow when writing Javadoc: